ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Version -20 to -21 ## {#sec-20-21}

 * Separate Section 1.2 "Notations".

+* Clarified that group names are consistent with the semantics of URI path segments.

 * Revised preamble on default values in Section 14: